Building Research Establishment: History

 BRE was founded in 1921 as the Building Research Board at East Acton as part of the British Civil Service, as an effort to improve the quality of housing in the United Kingdom.

 During the Second World War, it was involved in the confidential research and development of the bouncing bomb for use against the Möhne Dam in the Dambusters Raid of 1943 A small scale model of the dam used for testing can still be found at the Centre in Garston, Watford, today.

 BRE has an archive and some account of its history online.

 In the 1950s, BRE's applied research was a pioneer in energy efficiency of buildings and their use (such as curtaining windows and draught reduction).
 It also embraced collaborative research.
 BRE was a founding member in 1976 of BSRIA, the Building Services Research and Information Association and the UK Green Building Council (UKGBC) in 2007.

-Having subsumed a number of other government organisations over the years, including the former Fire Research Station, and the Princes Risborough Laboratory, it was given executive agency status in 1990, before being privatised by the Department of the Environment on 19 March 1997.
+Having subsumed a number of other government organisations over the years, including the former Fire Research Station, and The Forest Products Research Laboratory in Princes Risborough, it was given executive agency status in 1990, before being privatised by the Department of the Environment on 19 March 1997.

+In 1990, BRE launched the sustainability assessment method BREEAM (Building Research Establishment Environmental Assessment Method).
+Designed to benchmark and improve the environmental performance of buildings, BREEAM is widely regarded as the world’s longest-established system of its kind.
+As of January 2025 more than 2.9 million assets had registered for assessment under the scheme.

 From 1 January 2013, BRE took over the management of the UK and Ireland chapter of BuildingSMART.
 In 2017, this responsibility was passed to the UK BIM Alliance (now known as Nima).

 In August 2016, Constructing Excellence merged with BRE, with BRE undertaking to maintain the CE's brands and functions.